PrestaShop/prestashop.github.io/news/_posts/2021-01-18-all-you-need-to-know-about-built-in-modules.md

 Our product managers have redesigned the built-in module pages on the marketplace to make them clearer and more understandable.

 Please note that you cannot download built-in modules on the Addons marketplace, as they are already available in both Modules sections of your back office.
+However, if you really need to download them, you can do it from the module repositories, available [here](https://github.com/PrestaShop).

 These modules pages on Addons are available in 9 languages.
 Check out these pages if you want to know what a module can do for you and how you can use it.